AlanSeyfir/road-to-developer/README.md

 Ok, so I'm starting to learn spring to code frontend and backend bc I can't think an exercise for java.
 That's why I found spring mix web dev and j a v a.

 I'm changing bewteen Java and Javascript bc I prefer Frontend and JS is fun than Java lmao.
-(Although I learn JS BUT I need to do the courses in fresco play, it's a good platform ngl).
+(Although I learn JS BUT I need to do the courses in fresco play, it's a good platform ngl)